 Several reporting tools and templates live in our grant management system (in the "Grantees Reports" section), the same one your organization used to submit an application.
 Your Program Officer will go over these tools during the grant onboarding meeting.
-We won't go into a lot of detail about them here, in part because they are fairly new and we expect to tweak them a bit over the next few months.
+We won't go into a lot of detail about them here, in part because they are still fairly new and we expect to tweak them a bit from time to time.
 Anything we told you in this space could be out-of-date pretty quick.